manybabies/validator/README.md

     common.R
     ErrorHandler.R

-ManyBabies-specific files, including configurations, data specifications, sample datasets, and documentation, are maintained separately.
+All network-specific files, including configurations, data specifications, sample datasets, and documentation, are maintained separately.

 When changes are made to the core validator in ShinyValidator, the updates can be synchronized to ManyBabies using the `sync_shinyvalidator.sh` script.

-From the ManyBabies repository, run:
+From the validator repository, run:

     bash sync_shinyvalidator.sh